SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Announcing that it was meme day led to a surge in attendance for this debate in 2024.

-The specialty of meme day is that the motion is funny, you get unlimited speech time to yap all your ideas, and you are encouraged to be as funny as you can, and there's no verdict OA.
+The specialty of meme day is that the motion is funny, you get unlimited speech time to yap all your ideas, and you are encouraged to be as funny as you can, there's no protected time, and there's no verdict or OA.

 And the motion I used both years was, "This House, as a first year at PES, Would choose to NOT join the Debsoc".